 Question: The Ambassadors came to our town and the game was awesome!!!
 What do I have to do to be on your team?

-Lade Majic: The truth is this: the knowledge you attain in school will last longer than any athletic ability you possess.
+Answer: The truth is this: the knowledge you attain in school will last longer than any athletic ability you possess.
 Listen to your father and take your studies seriously.
 Remember, student comes first.
 That is why you are considered a "Student-Athlete" throughout your high school and collegiate career.
-FYI, my mother said the same thing to me and I'm so glad I listened to her.
-I was able to manage my time wisely and succeed in the classroom as well as on the basketball court.
+You need to succeed in the classroom as well as on the basketball court.

 Question: There's a playground at the end of our block so I go there in the morning and shoot baskets.
 But when the boys come around and play real games, they just take over.
 They won't let me play just because I'm a girl and that's not fair because I can play just as good as those stupid boys.
 My mom won't let me go anywhere else, so how can I make them let me play?

-If you would like to send a question to Lade Majic or tell her how much you enjoyed seeing her play, write to her at firstname.lastname@example.org
+If you would like to send a question to the Ambassadors, write to them at email@example.com